 Quantitative EMG (qEMG)

-After recently investing in eight new Cadwell NCS/EMG beta software systems, which are shared with the Mayo Clinic in the USA, we are now able to perform qEMG in each of our clinics.
+After recently investing in eight new Cadwell NCS/EMG beta software systems, which are shared with the Mayo Clinic in the USA, we are now able to perform qEMG in our Southport clinic.

 The EMG is first performed instantaneously using visual, qualitative (analogue) methods to distinguish normal from abnormal motor units and analyse patterns indicating specific diseases.